-Africa Diplomatic Magazine belongs to media agglomeration Brussels Diplomatic (2010) being one of eight sites: five sites specialized in international affairs and diplomacy, and three sites focused on tourism and gastronomy, following interests and tastes of readership.
-The contemporary site architecture and design is largely oriented on dynamic and mobile audiences, using smartphones and tablets.
+Africa Diplomatic Magazine belongs to media agglomeration Europe Diplomatic being one of eight sites: five sites specialized in international affairs and diplomacy, and three sites focused on tourism and gastronomy, following interests and tastes of our readership.
+The contemporary site architecture and design are largely oriented towards dynamic and mobile audiences, using smartphones and tablets.
 The agglomeration is projected into social media, especially Facebook, and Twitter microblog, ensuring worldwide audience and swift dissemination of information.

-The agglomeration consists of five intertwined sites devoted to different formats and aspects of international relations: the European Union external actions, international relations of Europe in its geographic frame, including countries outside the EU as Switzerland, Norway, Russia, and UK (exiting EU on 29 of March 2019), and EU-Africa relations.
+The agglomeration consists of five intertwined sites devoted to different formats and aspects of international relations: the European Union external actions, international relations of Europe in its geographic frame, including countries outside the EU as Switzerland, Norway, Russia, and UK (exiting EU on 29 of March 2019), and EU-Africa relations, embracing rapidly growing interest in developments on African continent.
 Additionally to international affairs and diplomacy as major subjects, there is coverage of the EU economies and finance – Brussels Economic, and Brussels Star covering all mentioned above issues in French language.

 - Brussels Diplomatic (Eng) https://brusselsdiplomatic.com/